jackMilano/jackmilano.github.io/index.md

 My main areas of interest are game development, robotics, artificial intelligence and the social consequences of technology.

-I've worked for [Brain in the Box][bitbgames], an italian game development indipendent house; I was focused on multiplayer, but I've contributed on many other things.
+I've worked for [Brain in the Box][bitbgames], an italian game development indipendent house, on Voodoo, a survival game for PC released on Steam ([steam link][voodoo]), dealing with various aspects of the game development process, but with a focus on multiplayer.

 Right now I'm working for [e-Mentor][ementor], an italian company specialised in e-learning, edutainment and serious gaming; I'm using Unity3D and web technologies (from Angular to jQuery) in my daily work routine to build hybrid apps and games.